paulilab/paulilab.github.io/_pages/research.md

 {% include figure_left
   url='/assets/img/research-fig1.jpeg'
-  description='Figure 1: Identification and annotation of novel, embryonically
+  alt='Data on identification of novel coding genes in zebrafish' description='Figure 1: Identification and annotation of novel, embryonically
     expressed coding and non-coding transcripts.
 RNA-Seq-based transcript assemblies were evaluated for their coding potential by PhyloCSF (Li et